What is the Baconian Cipher?

 baaab = S

-A message encoded with Baconian Cipher might sound awkward, which can help a potential solver determine that this method is in use.
-In addition, the message has to have a number of words divisible by five, because each plaintext letter is encoded using five "bits," or in this case, As and Bs.
+A message encoded with Baconian Cipher might not sound natural, which may alert a potential solver to the possibility that this method is in use.
+In addition, the message must have a number of words divisible by five, because each plaintext letter is encoded using five "bits," or in this case, As and Bs.
 If each letter in the ciphertext represents an A or B instead, it is also easy to see that the number of letters will have to be divisible by five.

 The hard part of solving a Baconian Cipher is merely to determine that this is the method in use.
-Once you figure that out, it's simple to take the letters of the message and convert them into the plaintext.
+Once that is determined, it is simple to take the letters of the message and convert them into the plaintext.